-To meet energy needs of women and men for their daily activities and livelihoods by transitioning to renewable energy systems that create economic opportunities (especially for women) and reduce the effects of climate change.
+We want to meet energy needs of women and men for their daily activities and livelihoods by switching to renewable energy systems.
+This will also create economic opportunities (especially for women) and reduce the effects of climate change.

 El Salvador, Guatemala, Indonesia, Malawi, Nepal, Nicaragua, Kenya, Tanzania, Zimbabwe